 Lynchburg College complies with this legislation and supports all the provisions included in the Drug-Free Schools and Communities Act.
-Specific information and relevant policies regarding prevention of the use of illicit drugs and the misuse of alcohol by students are included in the student handbook, The Hornet.
+Policies prohibiting the use of illicit drugs and the misuse of alcohol by students are published in the student handbook, The Hornet.
+A publication addressing the topics enumerated above is distributed annually to students by the Office of the Dean of Students.